ccapeng/graph/topic-graphQL.md

 			- Get a data with full object.

-			- In general, the url end point is mapping to one data base table.
+			- In general, the url end point is mapping to one database table.

 		- GraphQL :
 			- Get a data with only necessary fields base on your definition.
 				Data can be smaller.
-			- Get data in one request for cross data tables.
+			- Get data in one request for cross database tables.